- Choosing the languages supported by the project and the analysis

 The different languages supported by the project are defined in the project description:

-- On the "Project" pane, in the "Project" group, click "Description".
+- On the "Project" tab, in the "Project" group, click "Description".
 The project description window appears.

-- In the "Languages" tab, you have the ability to add or delete the languages supported by the project.
+- In the "Languages" tab, you can add or delete the languages supported by the project.

-When modifying the project languages, the modifications will be automatically taken into account:
+When changing the project language, changes will be automatically taken into account: